essesseff-hello-world-go-template/hello-world-config-qa/README.md

 ## Updates

-This repository is updated by essesseff platform when deployments occur.
+This repository in combination with the app-of-apps environment-specific deployment config determine when/if/how deployments occur via Argo CD.
+This repository is updated by essesseff platform when QA deployments are to occur as per QA Engineer manual decision.

+Typically, only the values.yaml file should be manually altered, while any/all other changes in the repository are made via essesseff deployment orchestration.